 Iran: Posting Messages and Pictures of Resistance’s Leadership in Tehran, Other Cities

+Iran January 7: Resistance Units of the MEK, posted the banners and messages of Maryam Rajavi, President-elect of the NCRI, and Massoud Rajavi, Leader of the Iranian Resistance, in Tehran and other cities.

+Time has come for liberating Iran from mullahs’ occupation; patriotic personnel must join the people

-Earlier this morning, January 3, 2020, Resistance units posted banners carrying pictures and messages of Mrs. Maryam Rajavi, the President-elect of the National Council of Resistance of Iran (NCRI), and Mr. Massoud Rajavi, the Leader of the Iranian Resistance, in Tehran (Niavaran and Al-Ahmad expressways, and in Moniriyeh, Kianshahr, Sadeqiyah, and Vahidiyeh) and other cities, including Tabriz, Gorgan, Hamedan, and Kashan.
+On January 7 and 8, 2020, Resistance units posted the banners and messages of Mrs. Maryam Rajavi, the President-elect of the National Council of Resistance of Iran (NCRI), and Mr. Massoud Rajavi, the Leader of the Iranian Resistance, in Tehran, Mashhad, Isfahan, Shiraz, Tabriz, Rasht, Qazvin, Ahvaz, Kermanshah, Borazjan, and other cities.

-The banners read: “Overthrow of the anti-human regime is certain,” “Resistance units guide the rebellious and defiant generation,” “Rest assured that our people will triumph,” “Rise to overthrow the religious dictatorship,” “Rebellious youth made life hell for you (mullahs),” “Flowers have blossomed from the blood of the martyrs,” “Martyrs of the uprising are alive,” “The Iranian people and Resistance have pledged to overthrow this regime.”
+The banners read in part, “Message to the enchained nation: Blessed be the martyrs’ souls.
+It is time to rise up,” “Soleimani’s elimination is a heavy blow to the mullahs’ regime,” “Soleimani’s termination further expedites the regime’s overthrow,” “Overthrow of the anti-human enemy is certain,” “It is time to free Iran from the occupation of the mullahs,” “World must know that Massoud Rajavi is our leader,” and “It is time for the armed forces to put down their weapons and for the army’s patriotic personnel to join the people.”

 Secretariat of the National Council of Resistance of Iran